Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-dreamscape.md

-# The World as Johnny
+# Johnny as the World

 ![Dreamscape](./assets/dreamscape.png){class=no-lightbox}